Zunino hits 3-run HR; Rays bash Sox to complete 4-game sweep

 Hart gave up seven runs — five earned — in two-plus innings.
 Rays starter Tyler Glasnow went four innings, giving up five runs on eight hits, striking out eight and walking two.

+“Mentally it was a little bit of a draining day,” Hart said.
+“Obviously the results not even close to what I envisioned.”

 Jalen Beeks (1-1) pitched two scoreless innings in relief and was credited with the win.
-Athony Banda pitched three innings for his first career save.
+Anthony Banda pitched three innings for his first career save.

 Leading 10-5, Tampa Bay broke it open with a six-run sixth, scoring all the runs off Marcus Walden, who didn’t get an out.
 Renfroe homered over the Monster and five batters later Zunino sent his shot out of Fenway.